 You can share dashboards.
-So, if you think that one of your coworkers might find it useful, use a descriptive name.
+So, if you think that one of your team members might find it useful, use a clear name and add a description.
 That will make it easier to identify in the list of available dashboards.

-You can also provide a description specifying whether it’s private to you or shared with other users.
+You can also specify whether it’s private to you or shared with other users.

 Finally, click Save, and Jira will take you to the Create dashboard screen similar to the one shown above.

 Now, let’s go over how to configure a dashboard with gadgets that will help you find your way around Jira.

 A Jira dashboard is a collection of gadgets.
 You customize a blank dashboard by adding gadgets and configuring them to display the information you want to see.
 After you’ve added the gadgets you want, you can place them into different layouts to suit your needs too.